What’s Dippin in the Well: National Ice Cream Day

 Warm summer weather makes an ideal setting for enjoying ice cream.
 Celebrate upcoming National Ice Cream Day this Sunday, July 16th with a cup or cone of your favorite flavor.
 First proclaimed by President Ronald Reagan in 1984, National Ice Cream Day is observed each year on the 3rd Sunday in July.

-Here at the Co-op, our CONES staff crank out small batches of handmade ice cream, using local organic milk, cream and eggs from the Organic Valley Farmers Co-operative.
-We offer a variety of flavors, from classics like Chocolate and Vanilla to Coffee Salted Caramel and Rock ‘n’ Road to rotating seasonal options like our Strawberry Sorbet, made with fresh organic local strawberries from Viva Farms.
+Here at the Co-op, our CONES staff crank out small batches of handmade ice cream, using local milk, cream and eggs.
+We offer a variety of flavors, from classics like Chocolate and Vanilla to Coffee Salted Caramel and Rock ‘n’ Road to rotating seasonal options like our Strawberry Sorbet, made with fresh local strawberries from Viva Farms.
 Don’t forget to try our CONES hand-dipped ice cream bars and ice cream sandwiches.

 On the Origins of Ice Cream